Straight glass drinkers are not amused, according to a poll carried out in my local.

-The Budget has come and the Budget has gone.
+Policies come and go.
+Budget come and go.
 There are winners and losers.
-More people will turn out to be losers and more rich people will get richer.
+More people will turn out to be losers and rich people will get richer.

 As for Rishi Sunak, he won’t be saving 3p on a pint.
 The glass in the photograph is just a prop.
 He’s a teetotal.

 Please share with your favourite social media sites